 The main groups according to the NOC classification are as follows:

 Skill Type 0 (zero)

-Some of the main jobs in Canada for immigrants under this skill type include mine managers, restaurant managers, project managers and shore captains in fishing sector.
+Some of the main jobs in Canada for immigrants under this skill type include mine managers, restaurant managers, project managers, and shore captains in the fishing sector.

 Skill Level A

-Most of these jobs require a degree from a recognized institution, with at least bachelors (equivalent) or higher educational level degrees.
+Most of these jobs require a degree from a recognized institution, with at least bachelor (equivalent) or higher educational level degrees.